-One of the most exciting and rewarding parts of owning goldfish can be seeing your fish give birth to a new generation.
+One of the most exciting and rewarding parts of owning goldfish can be seeing them give birth to a new generation.

 What conditions do goldfish need in order to mate?

-The tank should be well planted and it should contain at least one male and one female goldfish aged at least three years.
+The tank should be well planted and should contain at least one male and one female goldfish aged at least three years.

-Maintain the tank temperature at around 64 degrees F for four months, and then slowly rewarm the tank over the course of a couple of weeks to a temperature of 70-74 degrees F.
+First, keep the tank temperature at around 64 degrees F for four months.
+Then, slowly warm the tank over the course of a couple of weeks to a temperature of 70-74 degrees F.

 When are goldfish ready to mate?

-Firstly, the male goldfish will develop small, white spots along their gills (these can often be mistaken for signs of disease, so look carefully!).
+The male goldfish will develop small, white spots along their gills (these can often be mistaken for signs of disease, so look carefully!).

-The male goldfish will then constantly chase the female goldfish around the tank.
 The aim of this is to encourage the female to release her eggs.
-The mating “dance" of goldfish can be exhausting even to watch and they will chase to the point of near-exhaustion!
+The mating “dance" of goldfish is tiring and they will chase each other nearly to the point of exhaustion!

-This usually goes on for several hours and may also include the male nipping at the tail and fins.
+This usually goes on for several hours and may also include the male nipping at the female’s tail and fins.

 Goldfish egg release and fertilization

-Eventually, when the female becomes so tired that she cannot continue the chase, she will release all of her eggs.
+Eventually, when the female becomes so tired that she cannot continue the chase, she will release her eggs.
 Many of the eggs will stick to the walls of the tank and to the plants.

-This can make the whole tank look cloudy, but don’t worry, it’s perfectly normal and you should not perform a water change!
+This can make the whole tank look cloudy, but don’t worry, it’s perfectly normal and you should not perform a water change.

 Fertilized goldfish eggs

-Healthy fertilized eggs should be clear in color, while unfertilized eggs will usually develop fungus, which turns them white.
+Whereas unfertilized eggs will often develop fungus, which turns them white.
 Remove any white, unfertilized eggs from the tank, in order to avoid polluting the water.

 Goldfish egg development and hatching